 Although some parents are uncomfortable with claiming for free school meals, we cannot stress enough that there is no way any other student will know that your child is having free school meals.
 This is because we have a cashless catering system, where every student must scan their thumbprint to “pay” for their food, the total being debited from the student’s account.
 No money changes hands as the accounts are topped up on-line by parents.
 In this way, free school meal entitlement really is anonymous, and we would encourage every parent who is entitled to apply.

 Students who qualify for free school meals, but whose families do not take up this opportunity are also missing out on extra educational support which the government fund to help them achieve their best.
 The Pupil Premium is only paid to school if the student actually claims for free school meals.

-Application forms are available online (NYCC website Free School Meals page) and should be posted to the Welfare Team in Harrogate (address on the form).
+Application forms are available below and should be posted to the Welfare Team in Northallerton (address on the form).
 There is no need to discuss the matter with anyone at school; we will receive automatic notification from NYCC should your application be successful.